arpannln/NFibber/README.md

 # NFibber
-Ever wondered what the Nth Fibonacci number is?
+Ever wonder what the Nth Fibonacci number is?
+Well, wonder no more!